jopakka/MeFoodDiary/README.md

 # MeFoodDiary
-Our android java project from Metropolia UAS
+Our android java group project from Metropolia UAS